NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

     * [Profiling tool output](#Profiling-tool-output)

 ## Prerequisites
-- Spark 3.0.1 or newer, the Qualification tool just needs the Spark jars and the Profiling tool runs a Spark application so needs the Spark runtime.
+- Spark 3.0.1 or newer, the Qualification and Profiling tools need the Spark jars.
 - Java 8 or above
 - Spark event log(s) from Spark 2.0 or above version.
   Supports both rolled and compressed event logs with `.lz4`, `.lzf`, `.snappy` and `.zstd` suffixes as